If consciousness is dynamically relevant, artificial intelligence isn't conscious: Theories of Consciousness

 \section{Theories of Consciousness}

 The second class of theories that are relevant in this context are theories of consciousness (tocs), which are sometimes also called models of consciousness.
 Tocs express a relation between a physical description of a system, on the one hand, and a description of its conscious experiences, on the other hand.
 The latter could be a description of its phenomenal character (cf. e.g.~\cite{kleiner2023mathematical,lee2021modeling}), or simply an expression of whether a system $S$ has conscious experiences at all.
-Together, the physical description and the description of conscious experiences applied by a toc $M$ constitute a state $s$ of the toc, and the dynamical evolution $k_M(S,s)$ of this state expresses how the physical and consciousness relate according to the toc $M$.
-Independently of what the description is that a toc applies on the side of consciousness, there is a fact to the matter of whether a system is conscious or not in $k_M(S,s)$, that is: whether the system $S$ has conscious experiences at least at one point of time in the dynamical evolution~$k_M(S,s)$.
+Together, the physical description and the description of conscious experiences applied by a toc $M$ constitute a state $s$ of the toc.
+Because a toc expresses a relation between a physical description of a system and a description of its conscious experiences, the state $s$ contains both a physical and an experiential part, which we refer to as \emph{physical} state and \emph{state of consciousness}, respectively; more about this below.
+The dynamical evolution $k_M(S,s)$ of a system $S$ in a state $s$ of the theory/model of consciousness $M$ expresses how the physical state and the state of consciousness relate according to the theory.

-Because tocs contain a physical description of a system at some level, for every toc $M$, there is at least one physical theory $T_P \in \Phys$ such that the physical part of any state $s$ of $M$, and therefore also any dynamical evolution $k_M$, can be expressed in $T_P$.
-We denote this by $s|_{T_P}$ and $k_M|_{T_P}$, respectively.
-So, $k_M|_{T_P}$ is what $M$ says about the evolution of physical states on $T_P$'s level of description.
-We call any such $T_P$ an \emph{underlying} physical theory of~$M$.